microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 ### Updating our build script for a multi-stage setup

-Below is the complete script from the first blog with new syntax to enable the code to be used in multiple stages.
+Below is the complete script from the first blog that enables us to deploy any unpacked solution stored in version control; this time with new syntax to enable the code to be used in multiple stages.
 The notable changes in the section are the addition of the `stages` and `job` schema.
 Stages are collections of jobs that will allow us to logically divide our pipeline between various continuous integration and continuous deployment processes.
 Jobs are collections of steps that will help us logically divide work into stages.
 In both cases, we can set dependencies and conditions on other processes or run in parallel.

+If starting from scratch create a new pipeline and select the starter pipeline configuration.
+The steps are the essentially the same as the original blog but Builds has been replaced with Pipelines. **If you haven't unpacked your solution and checked it into version control go back to the [first blog](https://community.dynamics.com/crm/b/crminthefield/archive/2019/02/27/introduction-to-devops-for-dynamics-365-customer-engagement-using-yaml-based-azure-pipelines) for more information.** **Alternately, you can [fork the tutorial repository on GitHub](https://github.com/microsoft-d365-ce-pfe-devops/D365-CE-DevOps-Tutorial) and use the Lesson-1.5 folder for setup.**

+1. Navigate to your Azure DevOps project repository.
+For example, *https://dev.azure.com/{username}/D365-CE-DevOps-Tutorial*
+2. Click *Pipelines*, then click *Pipelines*.
+3. Click *New*, then click *New Pipeline*
+5. On the next screen, we will select the location of our unpacked solution: Azure Repos, GitHub, or another service.
+Note that choosing GitHub or other services requires that you authorize Azure DevOps to access the repository, the behavior otherwise is the same in our build pipelines.
+6. Select the repository containing the unpacked solution files.
+7. Configure pipeline using the Starter pipeline option and copy/paste the script below replacing the starter script.
+If you have forked the repo on GitHub choose the existing YAML script in the Lesson-1.5 directory.
+7. Click *Save and run*
+8. Enter a commit message and click *Save and run* again
+9. Click *Cancel* to stop the build
+10. Click the ellipsis (…) in the top right
+11. In the drop-down, click edit pipeline.
+We will need to add some variables to make things function correctly. follow the [steps to create pipeline variables](#steps-to-create-pipeline-variables) below to continue.

 ```yaml
 name: $(BuildDefinitionName)-$(Date:yyyyMMdd).$(Rev:.r)